mhalle/idcquery/README.md

     - email: Email address of contributor
     - identifier: Unique identifier associated with this person (e.g., ORCID ID)
     - funding (see funding above)
+* exampleResult: A Markdown-formatted table showing an example of the query result for documentation purposes.
 * references: Published references related to the query
     - citation: text citation of the reference (supports Markdown formatting)
     - url: URL to the reference